GNSTestRep/hello-world/README.md

 Learning Github using hello-world

 I am now writing something about myself.
-I am a newbie at this coding stuff.
+I am a newbie to Github.